 In the far southwest the Caucasus Mountains slice across the land.
 The country's highest point, Mt.
 Elbrus at 18,481 ft.
 (5,633 m), is located there.

-Making up the natural border between European Russia
+Making up the natural border between European Russia and Asia, the Ural Mountains extend from the Arctic Ocean to Kazakhstan's northern border.

 The Kolyma Mountains in far northeastern Russia extend about 1,126 km (700 mi) north and south to the east of the Kolyma River and roughly parallel to the coast of Siberia.
 Some rise to over 6000 feet (1830 meters).